Crawl Depth in SEO: What is It & How to Improve It?

 Level 3: individual products

 These levels represent the depths that search engines should ideally reach.
-It is advisable not to exceed these levels as it could complicate navigation for users.
+Exceeding these levels is advisable, as it could complicate users’ navigation.

 Why is Crawl Depth Important in SEO?